A curated agenda to future-proof your tech strategy

 Fireside Chat: Navigating the UK’s Emerging AI Regulatory Landscape

 The UK’s regulatory direction is shifting from principles to enforceable standards.
-This discussion explores what the Artificial Intelligence Regulation Bill means in practice, how CIOs should manage impact assessments, consent obligations, and transparency requirements, and how to prepare for centralised oversight under the AI Authority.
+This discussion explores what the Artificial Intelligence Regulation Bill means in practice, how CIOs should manage impact assessments, consent obligations, transparency requirements and how to prepare for centralised oversight under the AI Authority.

 Key Themes: